del-raiz/guix-craft/README.md

 ## Philosophy

  - Create a highly functional WM setup that is efficient & aesthetic
+ - Configure everything using Common Lisp, Guile/Guix where possible!
+ - Use Common Lisp & Guile programs where possible
  - Construct a modulur Guix System configuration as a Guile program
  - Handle customizations as custom Guix packages & services
- - Configure everything using Guile/Guix where possible!
  - Generalize to support setup on multiple machines
- - Optimize to create an efficient system for hacking in Guile Scheme
+ - Optimize to create an efficient system for hacking in Common Lisp
  - Eventually create a System/Home service utility that enhances Guix